build-server-protocol/build-server-protocol/docs/bsp.md

 The clean cache request is sent from the client to the server to remove cached artifacts that are associated with a given build target.
 An example use-case for the clean cache request is to free up disk space or troubleshoot build problems.

+After a successful clean cache request, it is expected that cached artifacts created by invoking other requests (compile, run, test) on the build target have been removed and subsequent requests result in a full recompilation.
+The build tool defines the exact semantics of the clean cache request.

 * method: `buildTarget/cleanCache`
 * params: `CleanCacheParams`